HyacinthBots/LilyBot/docs/commands.md

 * Arguments:
 	* `message-to-edit` - The ID of the message you'd like to edit - Snowflake
 	* `new-content` - The new content of the message - Optional String
 	* `new-color` - The new color of the embed.
+Can be either a hex code or one of Discord's support colors.
 Embeds only - Optional Color
 	* `channel-of-message` - The channel of the message - Optional Channel
 	* `timestamp` - Whether to timestamp the embed or not.
 Embeds only - Optional Boolean